Sources of Greenhouse Gas Emissions

 More information about facility-level emissions from large industrial sources is available through EPA's Greenhouse Gas Reporting Program's data publication tool.
 National-level information about emissions from industry as a whole can be found in the sections on Fossil Fuel Combustion and the Industrial Processes chapter in the Inventory of U.S. Greenhouse Gas Emissions and Sinks.

 Emissions and Trends

-In 2011, direct industrial greenhouse gas emissions accounted for approximately 20% of total U.S. greenhouse gas emissions, making it the third largest contributor to U.S. greenhouse gas emissions, after the Electricity and Transportation sectors.
-If both direct and indirect emissions associated with electricity use are included, industry's share of total U.S. greenhouse gas emissions in 2011 was 28%, making it the largest contributor of greenhouse gases of any sector.
-Greenhouse gas emissions from industry have declined by over 13% since 1990, while emissions from other sectors have increased.
+In 2012, direct industrial greenhouse gas emissions accounted for approximately 20% of total U.S. greenhouse gas emissions, making it the third largest contributor to U.S. greenhouse gas emissions, after the Electricity and Transportation sectors.
+If both direct and indirect emissions associated with electricity use are included, industry's share of total U.S. greenhouse gas emissions in 2012 was 28%, making it the second largest contributor of greenhouse gases of any sector, just after transportation.
+Greenhouse gas emissions from industry have declined by almost 17% since 1990, while emissions from most other sectors have increased.

 To learn about projected greenhouse gas emissions from the Industry sector to 2020, visit the U.S. Climate Action Report 2010 (PDF) (193 pp, 3.1 MB)

 Greenhouse Gas Emissions from Industry

 Reducing Emissions from Industry

 There are a wide variety of industrial activities that cause GHG emissions, and many opportunities to reduce them.
 The table shown below provides some examples of opportunities for industry to reduce emissions.
 For a more comprehensive list, see Chapter 7 of the Contribution of Working Group III to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change.